syncfusion-content/windowsforms-docs/WindowsForms/xptaskbar/XPTaskBar-Box-Settings.md

 control: XPtaskBar
 documentation: ug
 ---
-# XPTaskBar Box Settings in Windows Forms xptaskbar (XPTaskBar)
+# XPTaskBar Box Settings in Windows Forms xp taskbar (XPTaskBar)

 This section discusses the appearance and behavior settings of the XPTaskBar Box.